-I have audited the accompanying financial statements of the governmental activities and major fund of the Tensas Parish Sheriff, a component unit of Tensas Parish Police Jury, as of June 30, 2011, and for the year then ended, which collectively comprise the Sheriff's basic financial statements as listed in the table of contents.
+I have audited the accompanying financial statements of the governmental activities and major fund of the Tensas Parish Sheriff, a component unit of Tensas Parish Police Jury, as of June 30, 2012, and for the year then ended, which collectively comprise the Sheriff's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Tensas Parish Sheriff's management.
 My responsibility is to express an opinion on these financial statements based on my audit.

-I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audit contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+I conducted my audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that I plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 I believe that my audit provides a reasonable basis for my opinion.

-In my opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position and major fund of the Tensas Parish Sheriff as of June 30, 2011, and the respective changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In my opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position and major fund of the Tensas Parish Sheriff as of June 30, 2012, and the respective changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 6 through 10, the budgetary comparison information on pages 37 through 40, the schedule of funding progress for the retiree healthcare plan on page 41, and the affidavit on tax collector reporting on page 42 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 6 through 10, the budgetary comparison information on pages 37 through 39, the schedule of funding progress for the retiree healthcare plan on page 40, and the affidavit on tax collector reporting on page 41 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical contest.
 I have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with managements's responses to my inquiries, the basic financial statements, and other knowledge I obtained during my audit of the basic financial statements.
 I do not express an opinion or provide any assurance on the information because the limited procedures do not provide me with sufficient evidence to express an opinion or provide any assurance.

-TENSAS PARISH SHERIFF St. Joseph, Louisiana Independent Auditor's Report, June 30, 2011
+TENSAS PARISH SHERIFF St. Joseph, Louisiana Independent Auditor's Report, June 30, 2012